Words by: Simon Difford

 Duggan McDonnell, the owner San Francisco's Cantina bar and the Encanto Pisco brand, believes Vin Mariani was the secret ingredient in Nicol's Punch.
 McDonnell references "the glory of a tropical dawn, the red clouds of sunset" in Rudyard Kipling's famous Pisco Punch quote, pointing out that the quote implies that the drink had a reddish tint.
 Vin Mariani was red and so would have affected the appearance of the otherwise golden pineapple coloured drink.

-Sadly, Vin Mariani hasn't been available since the early 20th century, partly due to its cocaine content hence McDonnell's Pisco Punch recipe uses Lillet Rouge in place of Vin Mariani which contributes much to the flavour and also adds the desired colour of the "red clouds of sunset".
+Partly due to its cocaine content, Vin Mariani went out of production in the early 20th century, although modern-day reproductions with de-cocainised Peruvian Coca leaf are available.
+In place of Vin Mariani, McDonnell's Pisco Punch recipe uses Lillet Rouge which contributes much to the flavour and also adds the desired colour of the "red clouds of sunset".

 Duggan McDonnell's recipe